-- (e) On or about April 26, 2005, Petitioner submitted "cure" documentation to FHFC contending that Petitioner (i) should receive an additional 4 points for local government incentives, (ii) should receive 5 points for local government contribution, (iii) should receive an additional 3 proximity tie-breaker points for lack of proximity to other developments on the FHFC development proximity list by virtue of qualifying as an urban in-fill development, and (iv) should be found to have satisfactorily met all threshold requirements. - (f) On or about May 25, 2005, FHFC advised Petitioner that its total points increased from 57 to 61, that Petitioner's total proximity tie-breaker points increased from 4.5 to 7.5, that Petitioner continued to receive 0 of a possible 5 points for local government contribution due to the necessity of obtaining Miami-Dade County Board of County Commission approval to a decrease in the development's number of three-bedroom units (which such approval had not been obtained), and that Petitioner continued to fail threshold due to a permanent financing shortfall and an excess of uses over financing sources due to the \$1,000,000 Miami-Dade County loan not being considered firm due to the necessity of obtaining Board of County Commission consent to the decrease in number of three-bedroom units (the same issue as presented above with respect to local government contribution).
+- (e) On or about April 26, 2005, Petitioner submitted "cure" documentation to FHEC contending that Petitioner (i) should receive an additional 3 points for local government incentives, (ii) should receive 5 points for local government contribution, (iii) should receive an additional 1.25 proximity tie-breaker points for proximity to a grocery store, (iv) should receive an additional 3 proximity tie-breaker points for lack of proximity to other developments on the FHFC development proximity list by virtue of qualifying as an urban in-fill development, and (v) should be found to have satisfactorily met all threshold requirements. - (f) On or about May 25, 2005, FHFC advised Petitioner that its total points increased from 58 to 61, that Petitioner's total proximity tie-breaker points increased from 3.25 to 6.25, that Petitioner continued to receive 0 of a possible 5 points for local government contribution due to the necessity of obtaining Miami-Dade County Board of County Commission approval to a change in the development's number of units and unit mix (which such approval had not been obtained), that Petitioner continued to fail threshold due to a permanent financing shortfall and an excess of uses over financing sources due to the \$1,000,000 Miami-Dade County loan not being considered firm due to the necessity of obtaining Board of County Commission consent to the changes in unit mix and number of units (the same issue as presented above with respect to local government contribution), and that Petitioner (as a result of information submitted in a Notice of Alleged Deficiency ("NOAD") continued to receive no points for its grocery store because such grocery store had less than 4,500 square feet of air conditioned space available for use at the time of the Application Deadline.

-- (g) FHFC's scoring of Petitioner's local government contribution (a \$1,000,000 loan from Miami-Dade County) is the subject matter of this Petition; such scoring affects both the 5 points which Petitioner should have received for local government contribution and the permanent financing shortfall/excess of uses over financing sources which FHFC contends constitute threshold failures. - (h) Under the HC program, the HC applications are scored by FHFC.
+- \$1,000,000 loan from Miami-Dade County) is the subject matter of this Petition; such scoring affects both the 5 points which Petitioner should have received for local government contribution and the permanent financing shortfall/excess of uses over financing sources which FHFC contends constitute threshold failures.
+FHFC's scoring of Petitioner's proximity tie-breaker points pertaining to proximity to a grocery store is also the subject matter of this Petition. - (h) Under the HC program, the HC applications are scored by FHFC.
 A finite amount of tax credits are allocated to applicants in certain geographic areas (large county, medium county and small county areas as defined by FHFC) and pursuant to certain set-aside classifications.
 Only those applications receiving the highest scores are awarded tax credits.
 Petitioner's ability to finance its proposed project will be jeopardized if tax credits are not obtained; accordingly, Petitioner's substantial interests are affected by this proceeding.